-- (i) Evidence that is gathered is likely to be inadmissible in court: - (ii) The subjects of surveillance can bring their own proceedings or defeat proceedings brought by the Council against them on human rights grounds, ie. we have infringed their rights under Article 8; - (iii) If a challenge under Article 8 is successful the Council could face a claim for financial compensation; - (iv) A complaint could be made to The Investigatory Powers Commissioner's Office and - (v) The government has also introduced a system of tribunal.
-Any person who believes that their rights have been breached can have their complaint dealt with by way of a tribunal.
+- (i) Evidence that is gathered may be inadmissible in court; - (ii) The subjects of surveillance can bring their own proceedings or defeat proceedings brought by the Council against them on human rights grounds, ie. we have infringed their rights under Article 8; - (iii) If a challenge under Article 8 is successful the Council could face a claim for financial compensation; - (iv) A complaint could be made to The Investigatory Powers Commissioner's Office and - (v) Any person who believes that their rights have been breached can have their complaint dealt with by way of a tribunal.